integritee-network/worker/README.md

 This is part of [Integritee](https://integritee.network)

-SubstraTEE is in the process of rebranding to Integritee.
-In the following, please treat the two as synonyms

 ## Build and Run
-Please see our [SubstraTEE Book](https://www.substratee.com/howto_worker.html) to learn how to build and run this.
+Please see our [Integritee Book](https://book.integritee.network/howto_worker.html) to learn how to build and run this.

 ## Tests
 ### environment